Sunset engagement session in Liberty State Park by Wedding Photographer Jose Melgarejo

+Tara and Dwayne’s engagement session in Liberty State Park, Jersey City was one that for me beats close to my heart.
 Sunset at Liberty State Park, Jersey City.
 Almost as if signaling the change in seasons a flock of wild geese flew over us – Southbound towards their home for the new season to come.
-Tara and Dwayne’s engagement session in Jersey City was one that for me beats close to my heart.
 The twenty five or so odd years as a member of this community makes a location such as Liberty State Park incredibly precious.
 A bit of nostalgia hit me as I photographed this engagement session.

 In the end, there’s something special about how a place occupies a space in our own story, and how that significance changes as we change do.